-The sound installation is based on the contact between two spatial networks—one is the physical topology of the arms of the animal with a set of possible paths of traversing them.
-The other is a latent space created by an arrangement of the recorded text, segmented into words and phrases following the particular dynamic of the reading.
-Main sections of the text (“da dreht sich…”, “ich fahre jetzt…”, “und mehr und weiter…”) were assigned to the beehives demarcating the extremities within the space.
-For each pair of beehives, a complete graph was formed with all pairwise segments connected through their acoustic similarities.
+The sound installation is based on the contact between two spatial networks—one is the physical topology of the arms of the entity with a set of possible paths of traversing them.
+The other is a latent space created by an arrangement of the spoken recording of Grossegger’s text “laufende rhythmen”, segmented into words and phrases following the particular dynamic of the reading.
+Main sections of the text (“da dreht sich…”, “ich fahre jetzt…”, “und mehr und weiter…”) were assigned to beehives demarcating the extremities within the space.
+For each pair of hives, a complete graph was formed with all pairwise segments connected through their acoustic similarities.
 The millions of edges are subsequently reduced by an algorithm called “minimum spanning tree” that builds pathways between all segments (words and phrases) of the paired text sections.
-The beehives, inside of which the text sections are projected in their original sequentiality, rhythmically negotiate movements between each other, each time departing from the currently visible word or phrase, and then traversing the latent graph, with each node moving along the physical space, audible also by the mechanical switching relays which form a sort of nervous system in the centre of the room.
+The beehives, inside of which the text sections are projected in their original sequentiality, rhythmically negotiate movements between one another, each time departing from the currently visible word or phrase, and then traversing the latent graph, with each node moving along the physical space, audible also by the mechanical switching relays which form a sort of nervous system in the centre of the room.
 By relying on the acoustic properties of the spoken words, a balance is created where new rhythms may arise as pure sound in the space.
-Artefacts in the original recording taken at St Lambrecht, such as bird sounds, wind, a church bell, are preserved.
+Artefacts in the original recording taken at a retreat in St Lambrecht, such as bird sounds, wind, a church bell, are preserved.
 Where the voice is absent, a multitude of faint sounds of buzzing bees appear.

 The project was funded by Kulturamt der Stadt Graz, Kulturreferat des Landes Steiermark, and Bundeskanzleramt Österreich - Sektion für Kunst und Kultur.